 Their pattern looks more like a connected system of channels filled with bright blue colors rather than a disjointed mesh-like appearance.
-Their scales have a dark blue lining, which make them stand out.
+Their scales have a dark blue lining, which makes them stand out.

 The Blue Oscar Fish has a couple of variations itself.
 All the differences boil down to the shades of blue and structure of the pattern.

 Pretty simple but nevertheless stunning, Black Oscar fish are one of the best looking fish out there.
 Their coloring is mainly black with light bands running across their body.
 Some specimens might also have a lighter belly as well.

 They can also have the exact same tiger-like pattern decorating their scales.
 Once again, their pattern varies from fish to fish.

 Their fins are fully black and their eyes have an orange rim.